painterman5/mikes-gif/README.md

 # mikes-gif
-the work of a street [painter,artis
+the work of a street [painter,artist photogapher